bediger4000/nine-board/README.md

 right board, specifically in the middle left slot.

 The `X` player is constrained to make their mark in any open slot of the middle left board.
-The `O` player' will be constrained to make their second mark in the board corresponding to the slot in which the `X` player makes a mark.
+The `O` player will be constrained to make their second mark in the board corresponding to the slot in which the `X` player makes a mark.